wp-plugins/contact-form-generator/readme.txt

 == Description ==

 **Contact Form Generator** is a powerful contact form builder for WordPress!
+It can be used for creating *Contact forms*, *Application forms*, *Reservation forms*, *Survey forms* and much more.

-It is packed with a [Template Creator Wizard](http://creative-solutions.net/wordpress/contact-form-generator/template-creator-demo) to create fantastic forms in a matter of seconds without coding.
+**Contact Form Generator**  is packed with a [Template Creator Wizard](http://creative-solutions.net/wordpress/contact-form-generator/template-creator-demo) to create fantastic forms in a matter of seconds without coding.
+You can use one of existong templates, or create your own!

 **Contact Form Generator** is extremely easy to install and configure.
 All you need is just to activate the plugin and insert the shortcode *[contactformgenerator id="ID"]* into the text.